Create an embed API with JSON Web Tokens

 Sign your JWT with client credentials and secret

-Use client credentials in your JWT to secure access to embed URL.
+Use client credentials in your JWT to secure access to the embedded content:

-For a complete list of string parameters, see Embed URL parameters.
+- For embed-specific query string parameters, see Embed URL parameters.

 Example script to generate a JWT-signed secure URL